rwth-acis/WebTorrent-VideoStreaming/README.md

 ## General information
 This project is a JavaScript library for easily integrating peer-assisted streaming into an existing website.
 Peer-assisted delivery denotes a hybrid between peer-to-peer and server delivery.
-The program code of the library itself is located in the OakStreaming folder.

 ## Build steps